 Most U.S. manufacturers rate their turbines by the amount of power they can safely produce at a particular wind speed, usually chosen between 24 mph or 10.5 m/s and 36 mph or 16 m/s.
 The following formula illustrates factors that are important to the performance of a wind turbine.
 Notice that the wind speed, V, has an exponent of 3 applied to it.
 This means that even a small increase in wind speed results in a large increase in power.
 Read How high should your small wind turbine be for more information.
 That is why a taller tower will increase the productivity of any wind turbine by giving it access to higher wind speeds as shown in the Wind Speeds Increase with Height graph.
-The formula for calculating the power from a wind turbine is:
+The formula for how to calculate power is:

 P = Power output, kilowatts